jmingram1/columbia-hw-semester1/README.md

 # Fall 2021 Data Homework, Columbia Journalism School

-Hello!
 This repository contains homework assignments completed for my two data and computing courses in my first semester as an M.S.
 Data Journalism student at Columbia.
 The assignments were for **Foundations of Computing**, taught by Jonathan Soma, and **Data & Databases**, taught by Jonathan Thirkield, where I learned querying in SQL, cleaning and analyzing data with pandas, scraping the web and parsing text with regular expressions.

 Note: The numbering on the files corresponds to the numbers the assignments were given for each class, but can otherwise be disregarded!